Bowden cable: Ends

-Nipples that clamp to the cable by means of a screw also are available for emergency repair purposes, or where removal is required for maintenance.
+Nipples that clamp to the cable by means of screws also are available for emergency repair purposes, or where removal is required for maintenance.

-A small ferrule, also called a 'crimp', (seen in the rear derailleur picture) may be crimped on to prevent cable ends from fraying.
+A small ferrule, also called a crimp (seen in the rear derailleur picture), may be crimped on to prevent cable ends from fraying.

-Other methods to prevent fraying include soft or silver soldering the wire ends, or ideally by flash cutting the wires.
+Other methods to prevent fraying include soft- or silver-soldering cable ends and, ideally, flash cutting cables.

 If the inner wire is solid, as in automotive and lawnmower throttle and choke applications, it may simply have a bend at one or both ends to engage what ever it pushes or pulls.

 Donuts

 Small rubber tori, called donuts, can be threaded onto a bare run of the inner cable to prevent it from striking the bicycle frame causing rattles or abrasion.

 Common practice

 The indexed shifting of a bicycle derailleur needs to be exact.
 A typical 7-speed shifter changes the cable length by either 2.9 mm (Shimano 2:1) or 4.5 mm (SRAM 1:1) for each shift, and any length errors accumulate with the number of shifts.
 To this end, the housing needs to behave as if it were a solid tube, so it, and its end-pieces have to be compressionless.
 Currently, the most commonly used compressionless housing for gear shifting has longitudinally spaced steel wires.
 The flat-cut ends of such housing are tight-terminated with end caps or ferrules, and the ends caps are sized to fit either into a fixture on the frame, or as a loose fitting in the end of a barrel adjuster.

 Housings for bicycle brakes need not be quite so compressionless, but need to be stronger, and items currently sold for this purpose use a close-wound spiral support wire.
 One end of a brake housing is tight-terminated in an end cap or ferrule that makes a loose fit within a barrel adjuster, and the other in any of a variety of fittings that includes end caps, or parts to effect a smooth change of direction.
 In any case, at the point where the cable emerges for attachment to the brake arms, is fitted a nipple.
 In view of the wide array of cable constructions on offer, confusion as to the best housing can easily result.
 In general, a housing sold for one purpose should not be used for any other, and in any case the advice of the manufacturer should be followed.
 In particular, longitudinally reinforced housings should not be used for bicycle brakes, since they are weaker than the spirally wound housings.